terminaldweller/mutator/README.md

 #### Windows

-First off, there is no official windows support and there are no plans to do so and the reason is simple.
+There is no official windows support and there are no plans to do so.
 Right now I don't have the resources to do so.<br/>
 Let me know if you decide to try this and/or have any problems with it.<br/>

 ### Running